pluginpal/strapi-plugin-sitemap/README.md

 All types in this array will not be shown as an option when selecting the type of a URL bundle.

+The format of the types should look something like `api::test.api`.
+To see all the types you can choose from, run `strapi content-types:list`.

 ###### Key: `excludedTypes `

 > `required:` NO | `type:` array